0xCaso/dex-listings-scanner-bot/README.md

 # Dex Listings Scanner - Telegram Bot
-This is a Telegram bot which will notify you whenever a new pair is added on your favouirte DEXs.
+This is a Telegram bot which will notify you whenever a new pair is added on your favourite DEXs.

 ## Description
 The script is listening for the event "PairCreated" emitted from the factory contract of the DEX.
 Whenever this happens, a log with all the info will be written into a text file, and a message to the bot will be sent.